paruby/snake-face/README.md

 on a plane that approximates the surface of the face.
 The cross product of these vectors is normal to this plane and thus points approximately in the direction of the head.

+You can read more about this here: <a href=""http://paulrubenstein.co.uk/blog/>http://paulrubenstein.co.uk/blog/</a>